-What happens if I do not successfully complete the end-of-year examinations?
+• What happens if I do not successfully complete the end-of-year examinations?

-- Additional assessment will be offered to students who score 45%-49% (after standard setting adjustments) in either or both of the MCQ papers, provided that the effect of a pass in the additional assessment would result in an overall pass.
-Additional assessment will also be offered to students who score 45%-49% (after standard setting adjustments) for their combined OSCE mark, provided that the effect of a pass in the additional assessment would result in an overall pass. - o If you do not successfully complete the end-of-year examinations (and/or do not successfully complete more than one course component during the year), you will NOT be able to progress to the next year in the program and will be required to repeat all the Year 4 end-of-year examinations and all the Year 4 course components (irrespective of whether you successfully completed them previously) in the following academic year.
+- A student must achieve at least 45% in both components to pass a given year. - Additional assessment will be offered to students who score a combined 45%-49% (after standard setting adjustments) in the MCQ paper, provided that the effect of a pass in the additional assessment would result in an overall pass.
+Additional assessment will also be offered to students who score 45%-49% (after standard setting adjustments) for their combined OSCE mark, provided that the effect of a pass in the additional assessment would result in an overall pass. - Additional assessment will also be offered to students who score at least 50% overall but do not achieve at least 45% in a core assessment component (MCQ or OSCE). - o If you do not successfully achieve at least 45% in both components (and/or do not successfully complete more than one course component during the year), you will NOT be able to progress to the next year in the program and will be required to repeat all the Year 4 end-of-year examinations and all the Year 4 course components (irrespective of whether you successfully completed them previously) in the following academic year.
 This means enrolling in the course components again, as well as in the examination course component, and paying for these course components again.